In Lithuania, natural gas is transported via gas transmission and distribution systems.

 MAINTENANCE OF THE GAS TRANSMISSION SYSTEM

-Out of the total 66 gas distribution stations, 14 ones are modern, 49 stations are older ones but have been substantially modernized, and the reconstruction of the rest is scheduled for completion in 2015.
+Out of the total 67 gas distribution stations, 15 ones are newly constructed, 46 stations are older ones but have been substantially modernized, 2 stations are planned to be demolised and the rest will be reconstructed during 2018–2022.

 For details on the gas transmission system capacities click on the following link.